hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/quizSol08.md

   </figure>

   Answer:
-  - threat prevention and mitigation for known and unknown threats: NGIPS
+  - threat prevention and mitigation for known and unknown threats: NGIPS (B)
-  - real-time threat intelligence and security protection: Collective Security Intelligence
+  - real-time threat intelligence and security protection: Collective Security Intelligence (A)
-  - detection, blocking and remediation to protect the enterprise against targeted malware attacks: AMP
+  - detection, blocking and remediation to protect the enterprise against targeted malware attacks: AMP (D)
-  - policy enforcement based on complete visibility of users and communication between virtual machines: Full Context Awareness
+  - policy enforcement based on complete visibility of users and communication between virtual machines: Full Context Awareness (C)